Nico-Curti/Deepskin/docs/source/cite.rst

 .. code-block:: latex

   @article{ijms24010706,
-    author = {Curti, Nico and Merli, Yuri and Zengarini, Corrado and Giampieri, Enrico and Merlotti, Alessandra and Dall’Olio, Daniele and Marcelli, Emanuela and Bianchi, Tommaso and Castellani, Gastone}, title = {Effectiveness of Semi-Supervised Active Learning in Automated Wound Image Segmentation}, journal = {International Journal of Molecular Sciences}, volume = {24},
+    author = {Curti, Nico and Merli, Yuri and Zengarini, Corrado and Giampieri, Enrico and Merlotti, Alessandra and Dall'Olio, Daniele and Marcelli, Emanuela and Bianchi, Tommaso and Castellani, Gastone}, title = {Effectiveness of Semi-Supervised Active Learning in Automated Wound Image Segmentation}, journal = {International Journal of Molecular Sciences}, volume = {24},